Streptococcus pneumoniae antibody – clone SN4

-Mouse anti Streptococcus pneumoniae antibody is specific for Streptococcus pneumoniae detection.
+Streptococcus pneumoniae antibody is a mouse monoclonal antibody specific for Streptococcus pneumoniae detection.
 The antibody does not cross react with Legionella pneumophila.

 Streptococcus pneumoniae (S. pneumoniae) is a lancet-shaped, gram-positive, facultative anaerobic bacterium.
 Reports suggest that there are approximately 90 distinct serotypes of Streptococcus pneumoniae of a which small number cause significant global pathological disease (WHO).